lrhm/cifar-classification/README.md

 Then, change the models in `project/models/awesome_vit` and keep on experimenting.

 ## Special thanks
 Special thanks to the legend lucidrains for the [vit-pytorch](https://github.com/lucidrains/vit-pytorch) library.
-All the ViTs are based on his work.
+His licence applies to the ViT models in this project.